npm/rfcs/accepted/0000-validate-signatures.md

 ## Summary

-Add a new top-level CLI command to verify registry signatures.
+Add a new top-level CLI command to verify registry signatures and update existing signatures from PGP to ESCDA.

 ## Motivation